maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/voting-basics/entitled-to-voting-assistance.md

 ---
-title: "Am I entitled to voting assistance?"
+title: "What if I need assistance to vote?"
 published: true
 weight: 10
 section: "voting-basics"